Zuehlke/software-engineering-corner/drafts/instant-page-navigation-with-speculation-rules.md

 - An eagerness of **"eager"** means that as soon as the page loads, it pre-renders every page that matches the speculation rules.
-- An eagerness of **"moderate"** delays prerendering until a user interacts with the page—specifically, when hovering over a link that meets the speculation rules criteria.
+- An eagerness of **"moderate"** delays pre-rendering until a user interacts with the page—specifically, when hovering over a link that meets the speculation rules criteria.

 This setting helps balance resource usage and performance based on user interaction.